jhpyle/docassemble/_docs/config.md

 **docassemble** needs to know this filename because the server needs to reset itself after an add-on package is updated.
 This happens by "touch"ing (updating the modification time of) the [WSGI] file.

-If you are using a [multi-server arrangement], the [WSGI] file needs to be stored on a central network drive.
-When a package is updated, all servers need to reset, not just the server that happened to process the package update.

 ## <a name="certs"></a>certs